Google: Israeli–Palestinian conflict

 Google has a US$1.2 billion artificial intelligence and surveillance contract with the Israeli military known as Project Nimbus.
 According to Google employees, the Israeli military could use this technology to expand its surveillance of Palestinians living in the occupied territories.
 Google relocated an outspoken employee overseas, and the employee claimed it was a "retaliation for publicly criticizing the contract".
 Other Palestinian employees have described an "institutionalised bias" within the company.

-In 2021, Google and Amazon engaged in negotiations for a substantial cloud computing agreement valued at $1.2 billion, during which Israel insisted on the inclusion of a confidential code referred to as the "blink mechanism."
+In 2021, Google and Amazon engaged in negotiations for a substantial cloud computing agreement valued at $1.2 billion, during which Israel insisted on the inclusion of a confidential code referred to as the "blink mechanism".
 This stipulation compelled Google and Amazon to essentially disregard legal responsibilities in various nations.
 Israel expressed apprehension that the data transferred to the cloud services of these global corporations might be accessible to foreign law enforcement agencies.
 As per documents disclosed to The Guardian, both Google and Amazon consented to the blink mechanism in order to finalize the profitable agreement.

-Russia

-On October 31, 2024, the Russian government imposed a "symbolic" fine of $20 decillion on Google for blocking pro-Russian YouTube channels.
-In 2022, during the invasion of Ukraine, a Russian court had ordered Google to restore the channels, with penalties doubling every week according to TASS.
-This comes alongside other large fines against social media companies accused of hosting content critical of the Kremlin or supportive of Ukraine.

-Antitrust

-In July 2018, Mozilla program manager Chris Peterson accused Google of intentionally slowing down YouTube performance on Firefox.
-In April 2019, former Mozilla executive Jonathan Nightingale accused Google of intentionally and systematically sabotaging the Firefox browser over the past decade in order to boost adoption of Google Chrome.
-In 2019, a hub for critics of Google dedicated to abstaining from using Google products coalesced in the Reddit online community /r/degoogle.
-The DeGoogle grassroots campaign continues to grow as privacy activists highlight information about Google products, and the associated incursion on personal privacy rights by the company.
+Monopoly

+Google reaches market domination of the global web search engine market with around 90% market share.
+The economic moat includes web browser defaults and friction in customer switching.
 Google reportedly paid Apple $22 billion in 2022 to maintain its position as the default search engine on Safari.
 It marks one of the largest payments between two tech giants in recent years.